learn-co-curriculum/python-p3-data-structures-lab/README.md

 ## Learning Goals

-- Practice using built-in methods for data structures in Python.
+- Practice using comprehensions and built-in methods for data structures in Python.
 - Execute and test Python code using the Python shell and `pytest`.

 ***